 The course examines phenomena of human interaction with virtual and augmented reality.
 We examine different aspects of human perception of virtual reality, depending on factors such as true-to-life rendering and experience.
 We look at how people act when they take part in virtual environments.
 We also look at the methods for building effective interaction scenarios and measuring interaction quality with both qualitative and quantitative tools.

-The course runs every year from september to december.
-There are three meeting and the rest is individual work.
+The course runs every year during september to december.
+There are three meetings and the rest is individual work.